Logo light mode the Fabryk

 Additional Insights about Lisbon

-- Language: Portuguese serves as the official language, yet English is prevalent in tourist hubs.
+• Language: Portuguese serves as the official language, yet English is prevalent in tourist hubs.
+Portuguese is a fun language though, so attempt to pick up a few words before visiting!

 Muito Obrigado!